kubecost/docs/troubleshoot-install.md

 ]
 ```

-To prevent this helm error state please upgrade Kubecost to at least v1.99 prior to upgrading Kuberntes to v1.25.
-Additionally please follow the [above](https://docs.kubecost.com/troubleshooting/troubleshoot-install#issue-podsecuritypolicy-crd-is-missing-for-kubecost-grafana-and-kubecost-cost-analyzer-psp) instructions for disabling PSP.
+To prevent this Helm error state please upgrade Kubecost to at least v1.99 prior to upgrading Kubernetes to v1.25.
+Additionally please follow the [above](/troubleshoot-install.md#issue-podsecuritypolicy-crd-is-missing-for-kubecost-grafana-and-kubecost-cost-analyzer-psp) instructions for disabling PSP.

-If Kubecost PSP is not disabled prior to Kuberntes v1.25 upgrades, you may need to manually delete the Kubecost install.
-Prior to doing this please ensure you have [ETL backups enaabled](https://docs.kubecost.com/install-and-configure/install/etl-backup)as well as helm values, and Prometheus/Thanos data backed up.
+If Kubecost PSP is not disabled prior to Kubernetes v1.25 upgrades, you may need to manually delete the Kubecost install.
+Prior to doing this please ensure you have [ETL backups enaabled](https://docs.kubecost.com/install-and-configure/install/etl-backup)as well as Helm values, and Prometheus/Thanos data backed up.
 Manual removal can be done by deleteing the Kubecost namespace.

 ## Issue: failed to download "oci://public.ecr.aws/kubecost/cost-analyzer" at version "x.xx.x"